gentitope/event-demo-app/README.md

     - Deploy grafana, prometheus, alertmanager and kafka-exporter using official helm chart.
     - Monitoring directory having helm chart value files for grafana and prometheus.
     - This deployment handles all configurations with no manual intervention.

+* Makefile:
+    - It makes running commands more concise and clear to read.
+    - it will make the presentation to be more systematic and efficient.

+* Helm:
+    - it is very handy to maintains k8s manifest files template and be used for different application deployment.
+    -